mlionello/MySciLibManager_via_OpenAI/README.md

 ```
 truncated_text = truncate_text(text, max_tokens=4000)
 ```
-in case you want more inputs to be read from your library
+in case you want more inputs to be read from your library.
+Do change max_tokens higher than 10-15k to be sure all the content of the article is read

 ### Launch GUI
 ```